Confidence1851/zenovate-frontend-site/src/assets/blogs/article-1.md

 Sirtuins, often referred to as “longevity genes,” rely on NAD+ to function.
 By boosting NAD+ levels, you’re essentially giving these genes the fuel they need to combat aging at a cellular level, from improving skin elasticity to enhancing organ function.

-## Why Choose NADcreation (NADiva)?
+## Why Choose NADiva?

-Zenovate’s NADcreation (NADiva) vial is designed to help you easily replenish your body’s NAD+ levels through subcutaneous injection.
+Zenovate’s NADiva vial is designed to help you easily replenish your body’s NAD+ levels through subcutaneous injection.
 With a potent 50mg/ml formula, it’s ideal for those looking to support DNA repair, protect brain function, and boost metabolic health—all from the comfort of home.
 And since it’s subcutaneous, it’s a convenient, efficient way to ensure your body gets exactly what it needs.

 ## The Takeaway

 NAD+ isn’t just another trendy buzzword in the wellness world—it’s a scientifically supported way to optimize your health and longevity.
 Whether you’re looking to maintain your energy levels, protect your brain, or fight the signs of aging, replenishing NAD+ levels can be a game-changer.

-With products like NADcreation (NADiva), you’re not just taking a step towards better health—you’re taking control of how you age, live, and thrive.
+With products like NADiva, you’re not just taking a step towards better health—you’re taking control of how you age, live, and thrive.

 ---